dbmcclain/Lisp-Actors/README.md

 Some Actor behaviors are inherently safe for parallel execution.
 These Actors do not call BECOME, and so no state changes.
 Examples are CONST-BEH, FWD-BEH, TAG-BEH, and LABEL-BEH.
 So I defined a subclass of FUNCTION called SAFE-BEH.
 If an event for one of these Actors is seen, it is permitted to execute even if it were already handling a prior event.

 ----------------------
 After much experimentation with various ways of managing multiple CPU Cores, I have settled upon using Sponsors, which manage Actor threads and event queues.
+Every event queue in the Sponsor has a dedicated thread running Actors.
+SEND multiplexes messages across event queues in round-robin fashion.

 There are two Sponsors defined - Single Threaded and Multi-Threaded.
 Once an Actor is launched in one Sponsor, then all further activity occurs among that Sponsor's threads, unless an explicit Sponsor change is performed using SENDX.
 Jumping tracks from single-thread to multi-thread and vice versa.
 This is very useful behavior.

 (To get accurate wall-clock timings, unpolluted by multi-core contributions, you must perform the measurement using a timer in a single thread.
 That's Apple, not me.
 But your test code can run in any Sponsor among any number of threads.
 The timer widget is provided to automatically manage this requirement.)